International House, University of Queensland

 International House (commonly abbreviated as IH) is a residential college situated on the St Lucia campus of the University of Queensland.
 IH provides fully catered accommodation for 200 undergraduate students, and self-catered accommodation for 38 postgraduate and mature-aged undergraduate students.
 Residents who live at IH are affectionately known around campus as 'Housies'.

-International House's residents are 25% Australian and 75% international students from approximately 35 different countries.
-International House states that it provides a supportive and safe environment while offering opportunities that allow a broad and rich educational, social and cultural experience.
+International House's residents are 25% Australian and 75% international students from approximately 35 countries.

-The current director of International House is Dr Carla Tromans, and the current IH student club president is Charlotte Dawson (2022).
+The current CEO is Helen Jamieson., and the current IH student club president is Aarshia Ajoy (2024).